 Having your home pre-inspected helps in several ways:

 It reduces your liability by adding professional supporting documentation to your mandatory disclosure form. #propertypractitionersact

 The inspection report helps you see your home through the eyes of an unbiased third party, thus making you more realistic about the asking price.

 It informs you of any defects or problems with your home so that you can address them before prospective buyers discover them.
 You can then take the time you need to obtain reasonable repair estimates.

-The seller is given an opportunity to dispute or clarify any misstatements in the report before it's generated for distribution.
+The seller is given an opportunity to clarify any misstatements in the report before it's generated for distribution.